09 Jun What is a Fraudulent Transfer under Florida Bankruptcy Law?

 (k) The debtor transferred the essential assets of the business to a lienor who transferred the assets to an insider of the debtor.

-If you are considering filing for bankruptcy protection in the State of Florida, and have concerns about any of the transactions that you have been involved with, contact Miami Bankruptcy Attorney Jeffrey Alan Aenlle at 1.786.309.8588 and we’d be happy to discuss your options with you.
+If you are considering filing for bankruptcy protection in the State of Florida, and have concerns about any of the transactions that you have been involved with being considered a fraudulent transfer, contact Miami Bankruptcy Attorney Jeffrey Alan Aenlle at 1.786.309.8588 and we’d be happy to discuss your options with you.